 Great Marsh Trail

-The short but wonderfully serene loop trail is great for birdwatchers and those who love to observe the lives of wetland wildlife.
+The short but serene loop trail is great for birdwatchers and those who love to observe the lives of wetland wildlife, (like me!).
 The trail starts in a gravel parking lot and leads you into the woods where you’ll twist and curve a bit until you come to a T in the trail.
 If you go left here, you’ll be lead to the Marsh Overlook, where a spectacular view of the marsh and, if you’re lucky, some of the many birds that like to hang out there.

 After getting your fill of the marsh, head back toward the T and continue straight to finish the trail.
 This section of trail gives you some great views across large areas where you can see a lot of different vegetation and cattails.